Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss

 \subsubsection{Resolution}

-We use the up- and downstream gas properties extracted from the aforementioned cosmological simulations to create initial conditions for a series of shock-tubes.
-These shock-tubes are three-dimensional with a periodic volume of $1800 \times 300 \times 300$ kpc$^3$.
+We used the up- and downstream gas properties extracted from the aforementioned cosmological simulations to create initial conditions for a series of shock tubes.
+These shock tubes are three-dimensional with a periodic volume of $1800 \times 300 \times 300$ kpc$^3$.
 The volume can be further separated into four distinct regions, each 450 kpc long:

 $\bullet$ Region I: Low-resolution piston region

 $\bullet$ Region II: Piston region with increasing resolution

 $\bullet$ Region III: High-resolution upstream region